nicbou/nicolasbouliane.com/frontend/content/blog/currency-tooltips.md

 I picked the 5 most popular currencies, but it left out 3 of Germany's neighbours.
 If I added more currencies, the tooltip became hard to read.

 Instead, I check the user's preferred locales in [`navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages), and use that to choose which currencies to list.
 If that doesn't work, I fall back to the hard-coded top 3.
+I used this technique [again](/projects#anmeldung-form-filler#culture-sniffing) in my Anmeldung form filler.

 I used [country-json's data](https://github.com/samayo/country-json/tree/master/src) to make a map of country codes ("US") to currency codes ("USD").
 You can [see the code](https://gist.github.com/nicbou/fa67c1a1c48251af1fad0ea018ff9993) for it on Gist.
 I realised later that the data is wrong, and shows many outdated currencies.